 “And then he drops the name on me: Julio Rodriguez.”

-Rodriguez hailed from Loma de Cabrera, a small town of 20,000 people in the Northwest part of the Dominican Republic, far from the baseball hotbeds of Santo Domingo, San Pedro De Macoris and Bani in the country’s Southeast.
+Rodriguez hailed from Loma de Cabrera, a small town of 20,000 people in the Northwest part of the Dominican Republic, near the Haitian border, far from the baseball hotbeds of Santo Domingo, San Pedro De Macoris and Bani in the country’s Southeast.
 The only prominent major leaguer to come out of the city was Rafael Furcal, who signed back in 1996.

 Despite his remote locale, Rodriguez’s power and physicality earned him renown as a young teenager and caught the attention of trainer Quico Peña, who recruited, trained and showcased Rodriguez at his program in Santiago.
 (Kyle Glaser - Baseball America - Oct., 2022)